a6-webm/advanced-hpc-lbm/report/report.typ

 ) <omp-pragma>

 == "parallel for" pragma
-OpenMP contains very verstatile pragmas that can, in just one or two lines, parallelise your code.
-In our case, on the main loop we use the pragma shown in @omp-pragma. `omp`, `parallel`, and `for` read literally as "parallelise this for loop", but by way of splitting all the iterations among your different threads. `collapse(2)` tells OpenMP that the for loop is actually 2 for loops, with one nested in the other, and that the pragma should turn them into just 1 for loop, so that the allocation of iterations can be more fine grained than just the outer loop.
+OpenMP contains very versatile pragmas that can, in just one or two lines, parallelise code.
+In our case, on the main loop we use the pragma shown in @omp-pragma. `omp`, `parallel`, and `for` read literally as "parallelise this for loop", but by way of splitting all the iterations among the different threads. `collapse(2)` tells OpenMP that the for loop is actually two for loops, with one nested in the other, and that the pragma should turn them into just one for loop, so that the allocation of iterations can be more fine grained than just the outer loop.
 The `reduction` arguments are to do with getting a result from something that is common among all threads.
 None of the threads ever modify the same cell, but every thread needs to increment the number of cells and contribute to the average velocity.
 So `reduction(+ : tot_cells)` says "make the `tot_cells` variable local to each thread so there are no store race-conditions, but then after the loop is done, add each thread's `tot_cells` together so that we end up with one total `tot_cells` variable", and similarly for `tot_u`.

-- Compare serial vs parallel? (might just be a graph idk) the runtime is faster lmao
-- Analysis of scaling from 1 core to 28
-look at the graph, write words
+= Performance Analysis
+#figure(
+  tablex(
+    columns: (auto, auto, auto),
+    align: (center + horizon, center + horizon, left),
+    auto-vlines: false,
+    [*Size*], [*Code kind*], [*runtime* (s)],
+    rowspanx(3)[128x128],   [Serial],              21.679,
+    (),                     [Vector],              7.243,
+    (),                     [Parallel 28 thread],  1.822,
+    rowspanx(3)[256x256],   [Serial],              175.305,
+    (),                     [Vector],              66.706,
+    (),                     [Parallel 28 thread],  20.516,
+    rowspanx(3)[1024x1024], [Serial],              729.734,
+    (),                     [Vector],              336.093,
+    (),                     [Parallel 28 thread],  84.773,
+  ),
+  caption: [Runtimes of different code instances on different data.
+The parallel data is averaged over 4 runs.], ) <perf>

+#figure(
+  image("chart.svg"),
+  caption: [Parallel performance plotted against number of threads.
+Data is averaged over 4 runs.], ) <parallel-perf>
+As somewhat expected, the parallel perf is faster than the serial perf (@perf).
+The trend that the parallel perf has (@parallel-perf) is quite linear, which seems good, but as the code does not meet the assignment's benchmark, this is linear performance scaling with poor runtimes, and so likely doesn't matter.